davidtys/queue_pytumblr/README.md

 ## Quick Usage

-add a post to the reblog list of the tumblr, and create a worker for it :
+add a post about kubrick to the reblog list of the tumblr ilovekubrick.tumblr.com, and create a worker for it :
 ```
-QueueReblog.add_reblog(tumblr_name, post_url)
+QueueReblog.add_reblog("ilovekubrick", "http://kubricksfilms.tumblr.com/post/80674960029/space-station-v-from-2001-a-space-odyssey")
 ```

 run a worker to reblog the posts in the queue :
 ```
-rqworker reblog:tumblr_name
+rqworker reblog:ilovekubrick
 ```

 display infos about the posts :
 ```
-InfosReblog.infos(tumblr_name)
+InfosReblog.infos("ilovekubrick")
 ```

 ## Config